Purchasing, Installing, & Operating Non-federally Owned Systems

-Airport Owners: The FAA will not let you operate a newly-installed non-Federal NavAid, ASOS, or other systems until it's been commissioned by the NFP.
-The system must, among other things, meet the minimum requirements set forth in Title 14 CFR Part 171, and/or the latest version of AC 150/5220-16, Non-Federal AWOS.
+Airport Sponsors (Owners): The FAA will not let you operate a newly-installed non-federal system until it has been commissioned by the Non-federal Program.
+The system must, among other things, meet the minimum requirements set forth in Title 14 CFR Part 171 and the Non-federal Program’s policy.

 Commissioning Requirements